jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-02.md

 misunderstanding: the economic interpretation of history has often been called the materialistic interpretation.
 It has been called so by Marx himself.
 This phrase greatly increased its popularity with some, and its unpopularity with other people.
 But it is entirely meaningless.

 Marx’s philosophy is no more materialistic than is Hegel’s, and his theory of history is not more materialistic than is any other attempt to account for the historic process by the means at the command of empirical science.
 It should be clear that this is logically compatible with any metaphysical or religious belief—exactly as any physical picture of the world is.
-Medieval theology itself supplies methods by which it is possible to establish this compatibility.4 What the theory really says may be put into two propositions: (1)
+Medieval theology itself supplies methods by which it is possible to establish this compatibility.4

 <!-- 2 The above refers to Weber’s investigations into the sociology of religions and particularly
 to his famous study.
 Die protestantische Ethik und der Geist des Kapitalismus, republished in